WHO IS WORTHY OF A SPIRITUAL EXPERIENCE?

 Alan’s story reminded me I am in no position to judge another human being, even one who has killed someone.
 I love this excerpt from Hazelden’s Daily Meditation book, A Day at a Time: Daily Reflections for Recovering People:

 “We all want to be rid of our most obvious and destructive flaws.
 No one wants to be so greedy that s/he’s labeled a thief.
 No one wants to be angry enough to kill, lustful enough to rape, gluttonous enough to become ill.
 No one wants to be agonized by envy or paralyzed by procrastination.
 Of course, few of us suffer these defects at such rock-bottom levels.
 Not that that’s reason to congratulate ourselves; chances are, pure self-interest enabled us to escape such extremes.
 Not much spiritual effort is involved in avoiding excesses which will bring severe punishment…May I give myself no back- pats for not committing murder or rape, beating up a rival, robbing a sweets shop or stealing from a down-and-outer.
 In all humility, may I understand that these are only more violent manifestations of human flaws I harbor in myself.
 May God give me the perseverance to change these from the inside, rather than just lessening the degree to which I act them out for the world to see.”

-I am grateful to be reminded that I am no better than anyone else, even the criminal or ex-con or any other human living their life best they know how.
+I am grateful to be reminded that I am no better than anyone else, even the criminal or ex-con, or any other human who is living their life the best they know how.